- 1 (Quercus robur)

 Certainly, acorns have the taste of a somewhat bitter, astringent almond, due to its tannin content.
 Said components can also be used for medicinal purposes, since they are foods that lower cholesterol, and, for all the aforementioned, they are also very suitable for diarrhea.
 In addition, acorns are rich in healthy fats and carbohydrates, they provide healthy energy for the body.
 See how to collect and consume acorns.

-Main medicinal properties of oak and its benefits in natural medicine
+Main medicinal properties of oak and its benefits

 Oak bark remedies for external use